lemberck/obot/v1/README.md

 ├── v1/
 │   ├── dev/
 │   │   └── dev.py
+│   ├── .env # use env_template as a base
 │   ├── flagged/ # stores interactions flagged by the user │   └── src/
 │       ├── chat_history.txt # can be downloaded by the user